🚀

 Research

 Qualitative Observational ResearchTo gain a deeper understanding of food waste practices, I conducted observational research at local restaurants and dining halls on college campuses.
 This offered valuable insights into how food surplus and near-expired items were managed throughout the day.
-Watching how staff interact with surplus food and noting the timing of food disposal patterns helped identify when waste was most likely to occur.
-By observing these patterns we hoped to identify the best times to offer deals and best align our app with user demand and restaurant needs.
+Watching how staff interact with surplus food and noting the timing of food disposal patterns helped identify when waste was most likely to occur, allowing us to better align our app with user demand and restaurant needs.

 User Personas

-I created detailed user personas to represent and define different types of users, ranging from the casual sports fan to the avid concert-goer.
-The objective was to make sure the redesign met the needs of these various user types, providing each with a seamless experience that catered to their specific motivations and alleviated their pain points.
+I created detailed user personas to represent and define different types of users, ranging from the casual sports fan to the avid concert-goer, providing each with a seamless experience that catered to their specific motivations and pain points.

 journey-map